Research at Leeds Beckett

 About Professor David Johnston

-David Johnston teaches on a wide variety of Built Environment courses including: Architectural Technology, Building Surveying, Quantity Surveying and Construction Management.
-Specific areas include: construction technology, building science, airtightness and thermal bridging, building services, low carbon housing and building performance and evaluation.
+David teaches on a wide variety of Built Environment courses including: Architectural Technology, Building Surveying, Quantity Surveying and Construction Management.
+Specific areas include: airtightness, building performance evaluation, building science, building services, construction technology, low carbon housing thermal bridging and sustainable buildings.

 In recent years, David’s research efforts have concentrated on the building fabric thermal ‘performance gap’.
 His work has been instrumental in developing methodological approaches to assessing the fabric performance of dwellings (for instance, the development of the Coheating Test Method), exploring the techniques that can be used to quantify the size of the ‘performance gap’, identifying the reasons why this ‘gap’ is important and examining the various factors that contribute to the ‘gap’.

 Specific research interests include: airtightness, building performance evaluation, climate change and energy use, coheating testing, energy and carbon dioxide emission modelling of the UK housing stock, energy and environmental monitoring of buildings, thermal comfort, low carbon housing and sustainability and the built environment.